dataplat/DataSpeakers/README.md

 says Rob and so this will require that you the visitor assist, by asking speakers to add themselves and by sharing the web-page with event owners and on social media.

-The data entered here will be loaded onto the [callfordataspeakers.com](https://callfordataspeakers.com) website for consumption.
-(The page hasn't been written yet (thats @dhmacher to do !!))
+The data entered here will be loaded onto the [callfordataspeakers.com](https://callfordataspeakers.com/precon) website for consumption.

 Rob Sewell and Daniel Hutmacher
 @SQLDBAWithABeard @dhmacher

+# Code of conduct and expectations

+By submitting, you are agreeing to [our code of conduct](https://raw.githubusercontent.com/dataplat/DataSpeakers/main/CODE_OF_CONDUCT.md)

+If Rob is notified that you have broken the Code of Conduct at any event. **He WILL remove you from this list**.

+If you see a speaker that you know has broken the Code of Conduct at an event.
+Please let Rob Sewell know.
+You can find methods to contact him here https://robsewell.com

+## To add yourself as a speaker

 This process is all automated and driven by GitHub Issues

-## To add yourself as a speaker

 Open the [Issues Page](https://github.com/dataplat/DataSpeakers/issues) in this repository and click new issue